remy/remysharp.com/public/drafts/progressive-enhancement.md

 A more extreme example of this is seen in Flipboard's mobile site.
 Importantly: *mobile site*.
 Flipboard render the entire page using a `canvas` element.
 I can't speak for the accessibility of the site, but on mobile it performs beautifully.
 It feels..."native".
 And with that, it's also broken.
 I can't copy links, and I can't copy text - akin to the Flash apps and even Java applet days.
 It looks great, but it doesn't feel "of the web".

-The problem is: browsers are shit*.

-* When compared to the proprietary and closed platforms they're constantly compared to.
+The problem is: browsers are pretty poor when compared to the proprietary and closed platforms they're constantly compared to.

 There's pressure (from SF/Apple/who knows) to deliver web sites that feel "native" (no, I won't define this) and browsers are always playing catch up with native, proprietary platforms: this is a fact.